 Dear Theo, Arles is beautiful!
 It’s as if I’m in Japan, with the bright atmosphere and the joyful colour effects.

 I could just imagine how Vincent must have felt, once he came to his ‘Japan’, to Arles.
 He came there in a spring of 1888 and have spent a bit more than a year there.
 This is the place where his art came to its peak and where he created his unique and recognizable style.
 Majority of his most famous paintings, like the ‘Sunflowers’, ‘The Yellow House’ or his ‘Bedroom in Arles’, were created there.

 Arles is such a beautiful little town.
-It looks like a small version of Rome, but with a French charm.
+It looks like a small version of Rome, but with French charm.
 It used to be an old Roman town.
-So, there is a big Roman amphitheatre and some other buildings from that time in a city centre.
+So, there is a big Roman amphitheatre and some other buildings from that time in the city centre.
 It’s also filled with those Mediterranean beige and yellowish three storey buildings.
 They form such a beautiful colour combination with a dark blue Rhone River.

 Fondation Vincent van Gogh